 Comments: Real Estate Transfer Tax is a fixed percentage based on the value of every non-exempt property sale within the Village.
 Collections from this tax are a result of both volume (number of transactions) as well as average home sales price.
-Home sales during the summer months were strong and typically slows down starting in October.
-It does appear like this revenue should exceed budget for the year by at least \$100,000.
+This revenue exceeded budget by almost a half million dollars.